ChiritaCatalina/Vigenere-Vernam-Ciphers/README.md

 # Vigenere-Vernam-Ciphers
-Implementation of Vigenere and Vernam ciphers using Python
+Implementation of Vigenere and Vernam ciphers using Python and Tkinter interface